vmlaker/pythonwildmagic/docs/source/installing.rst

   cd python-wild-magic

 Then, edit file ``config.py`` and set the location of your Wild Magic installation.
-Once configured, build and install the extension module using Python Distutils:
+Once configured, build and install the extension module using Distutils:
 ::

   python setup.py build